Contracts and Sales on the Multistate Essay Exam: Highly Tested Topics and Tips

 - Contract formation (offer, acceptance, consideration) and defenses to formation (e.g., incapacity)

 - Performance obligations (under UCC Article 2 versus common law) and defenses (e.g., impossibility)

 - Issues involving assignment, delegation, and third-party beneficiaries

-Add to it, using appropriate vocabulary
+Add appropriate vocabulary

 - Consideration (bargained-for exchange)